How Long Does a Tree Permit Take in Toronto?

 Can you speed up a tree permit in Toronto?

-Toronto does not offer an expedited permit process for private tree removals.
-The only way to move faster is to submit a complete, well-prepared application from the start and respond immediately to any City requests for additional information.
+There is no guaranteed shortcut for a private tree permit.
+The practical way to avoid delay is to submit a complete, clear application from the start and respond quickly to any City request for more information.

-When does the 30 business day clock start for a Toronto tree permit?
+When does the permit review timeline start for a Toronto tree permit?